-The hmac is the main security feature of our Bearer token implementation.
-This is the RFC 2104 HMAC of the seed data using Joomla's site secret (the $secret in configuration.php) as the key.
-The base64 encoded seed is stored in the database in the user profile table of the database.
+The HMAC is the main security feature of our Bearer token implementation.
+This is the RFC 2104 HMAC of the seed data using Joomla's site secret (the $secret in the configuration.php file) as the key.
+The base64-encoded seed is stored in the database in the user profile table.

-Joomla CMS needs to use a separate Router for the API as the API will be strictly RESTful (i.e. a POST and GET request to the same URL will give different outcomes).
+Joomla CMS needs to use a separate Router for the API as the API will be strictly RESTful.
+(A POST and GET request to the same URL will give different outcomes.)
 For this we will therefore use the Joomla Framework router which is already restful and then map requests to it to JInput variables so that similar JInput data is populated to that in the Joomla Web Interfaces.

 As Joomla's API lives in the api folder of Joomla all routes will start with /api on the root Joomla URL.
-This is not customisable unless you decide to rewrite folder locations with a custom includes/defines.php files in all levels of the CMS (do this entirely at your own risk and don't expect much/any support!).
+This is not customisable unless you decide to rewrite folder locations with a custom includes/defines.php file in all levels of the CMS.
+(Do this entirely at your own risk and don't expect much/any support!)

 Routes are registered through plugins with type webservice.
-A plugin can add one or more routes (each should be aware of it's RESTful type).
-Whilst puristically 1 plugin per content type would be better, there is also a tradeoff between number of plugins installed on your Joomla site for management.
-Therefore we recommend a plugin per component to expose admin data and then if you are coding in extra routes an extra plugin (of course this is just a recommendation - use cases of course vary!)
+A plugin can add one or more routes.
+(Each should be aware of its RESTful type).
+Whilst puristically one plugin per content type would be better.
+There is also a tradeoff between the number of plugins installed on your Joomla site for management.
+Therefore we recommend a plugin per component to expose admin data and then if you are coding in extra routes an extra plugin.
+(Of course this is just a recommendation - use cases of course vary!)